lsst-ts/observatory-ops-docs/Simonyi/Non-Standard-Operations/MTCS/MTPtg/MTPtg-Configuration-for-MTRot-MTMount.rst

       In this particular case the name of the *MTPtg* **pod** is **mtptg-djhpv**, name that changed constantly *(mtptg-xxxxx)*.
     ..

-3. Connect to the *MTPtg* **pod mtptg-djhjv** within the simonyitel.
-The command will open a terminal within the pod.
+4. Connect to the *MTPtg* **pod mtptg-hnmlh** within the simonyitel.
+The command bellow will open a terminal within the pod.

  .. prompt:: bash